 Can I get my money back if the course doesn’t help me?

-If you are not satisfied for any reason I will gladly issue a refund within the first seven days of purchasing the course.
+If you are not satisfied for any reason I will gladly issue a refund within the first thirty days of purchasing the course.
 No questions asked.

 I wish I’d known these facts when I was first diagnosed with migraines.
 I think if I could have armed myself with the truth early on, I wouldn’t have been so hurt and offended by other people’s comments and remarks.
 And I certainly wouldn’t have blamed myself.